apache/druid/docs/content/operations/basic-cluster-tuning.md

 The MiddleManager itself does not require much resources, you can set the heap to ~128MB generally.

+#### SSD storage

+We recommend using SSDs for storage on the MiddleManagers, as the Tasks launched by MiddleManagers handle segment data stored on disk.

 #### Task Count

 The number of tasks a MiddleManager can launch is controlled by the `druid.worker.capacity` setting.